You couldn't find the answer here?

 Our screws have a diameter of 2.3mm.

-For hardwood headstocks (e.g. mahogany, maple, rosewood, koa, korina) drill a 2.0mm diameter hole.
+For hardwood headstocks (such as Mahogany, Maple, Rosewood, Koa, Korina) drill a 2.0mm diameter hole.

-For softwood headstocks (rather rare), drill in 1.6mm diameter hole.
+For softwood headstocks (rather rare), drill a 1.6mm diameter hole.

 Do you also offer staggered mechanics?